Welcome!

 Use this tool to check if your insurance plan offers reimbursement for therapy with me.
 It takes about 1 minute.

-To learn more, check out the Insurance section of the FAQ page.
+To learn more, check out ‘Insurance’ on the FAQ page.

 “You are worth the quiet moment.
 You are worth the deeper breath.
 You are worth the time it takes to slow down, be still, and rest.”